Simulation of Adaptive Running with Flexible Sports Prosthesis using Reinforcement Learning of Hybrid-link System: Hybrid-link System Integrating Skeletal System and Leaf-Spring-Type Prosthesis

-The equations of motion of the PCS model are expressed as a generalized form of those for rigid-link systems.
-Consequently, a hybrid-link system that integrates the PCS model and rigid-link systems has been proposed\cite{ishigaki2021, Mathew2023}, along with a method for calculating its dynamics\cite{ishigaki2025}.

-In this study, we model the whole-body motion of prosthetic runner via the hybrid-link system that integrates a leaf-spring prosthesis and a skeletal motion as shown in Fig. \ref{fig:model} (b).
-The equation of motion for a floating-link system, in which the base link is not fixed to the environment, is represented as follows.
+We model the whole-body motion of a prosthetic runner using a hybrid-link system \cite{ishigaki2025_, Mathew2023}, as shown in Fig. \ref{fig:model} (b).
+Hereafter, the subscripts $\mathrm{R}$ and $\mathrm{S}$ represent the rigid-link system and the PCS model, respectively.
+The equation of motion for a floating-base system is expressed as follows:

-where defining $H_0$ and $\eta_0$ as the position and orientation, respectively, and the spatial velocity of the base segment at $s=0$, the generalized coordinates, velocities, and accelerations of the hybrid-link system are represented as follows:
+\begin{itemize} \item The generalized coordinates and velocities of the hybrid-link system are defined as follows:

-Hereafter, the subscripts $\mathrm{R}$ and $\mathrm{S}$ represent the rigid-link system and the PCS model, respectively. \begin{itemize} \item $\bm{M}$ is the inertia matrix of the hybrid-link system, which is defined as follows: